05bit/docta/_pages/install.md

 From GitHub
 ===========

-If you have Python installed but pip-way is not for you for some reasons:
+If you have Python installed but pip-way is not for you for some reason:

 ```bash
 $ git clone https://github.com/05bit/python-docta.git